ctu-mrs/mrs_uav_system/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F680 Feature request"
 about: Suggest an idea for this project.
-If this doesn’t look right, choose a different type.
 title: "\U0001F680 "
 labels: enhancement
 assignees: ''